CMD: a framework for Context-aware Model self-Detoxification: Experiments

-\paragraph{Evaluation} We evaluate the generation results from both generation quality and detoxification aspects.
-As for detoxification performance, we report Expected Maximum Toxicity and Toxicity Probability with Perspective API.
-More concretely, we follow previous work~\cite{liu2021dexperts,wang2022exploring} by adopting the nucleus sampling strategy~\cite{holtzman2019curious} to generation 25 candidate continuations for the same prompt and average the maximum toxicity scores over all prompts for Expected Maximum Toxicity.
-Then, we calculate the probability of generating a toxic continuation (TOXICITY $\geq$ 0.5) at least once over 25 generations for all prompts as the Toxicity Probability score~\cite{gehman2020realtoxicityprompts}.
-As for the generation quality, apart from the aforementioned SIM and PPL scores, we also quantify the lexical overlap by calculating the edit distance~(EDIT) between the prompts and generation results, where the higher EDIT score indicates the lower overlap and vice versa.
+\paragraph{Evaluation Metrics} We evaluate the generation results from two aspects: text quality and detoxification effectiveness.
+For text quality, we report the PPL score and conduct human evaluation\footnote{Details of human evaluation are shown in Appendix~\ref{appdix:human_eval}.} to reflect the coherence and consistency of the generated text.
+For detoxification effectiveness, we report Expected Maximum Toxicity and Toxicity Probability of the generated text~\cite{gehman2020realtoxicityprompts}.
+Specifically, we follow previous work~\cite{liu2021dexperts,wang2022exploring} by adopting the nucleus sampling strategy~\cite{holtzman2019curious} to generate 25 candidate continuations with 20 tokens for the same prompt.
+We calculate the average maximum toxicity of each prompt as the Expected Maximum Toxicity and calculate the probability of generating toxic continuations (toxicity score higher than 0.5) in 25 candidate continuations as the Toxicity Probability score.
+We report and discuss more evaluation metrics in Appendix~\ref{appdix:more_eval_metrics}.